Tutorial

 - Paint

-I’m sure you remember the colour wheel from art class.
-The primary, secondary, and tertiary colours?
+I’m sure you remember learning about the colour wheel in art class.
 If not, that would be a great place to start your learning.
-You can mix almost any colour from red, blue, green, white, and black paints so make sure you have those colours on hand.

-How do i mix the colors?
+How do i mix the colours?

-- Start with a base.
+- Start with a base colour.

 Add small amounts of other colours until you get closer to your target colour. - Adjust brightness.

-Once you’ve mixed all your colours, paint swatches side by side on your paper pallet.
-Let them dry completely and evaluate them as a set.
-A pale yellow may seem weak on its own, but next to bright white it can pop beautifully.
+A pale yellow may seem weak on its own, but next to white paint it can pop beautifully.
 Adjust your colours as needed until your palette feels balanced and intentional.

 Do I always have to follow the colour theory rules?